lalich/KalePjcT1/readme.md

 ## Notes from instructor time:
 - (Kyle) Use model as it will be better than an alert feature
 - (Kyle) update the wire framing.
+- (Alex) Project approved, agrees to keep it simple with the API use.
+    Note: Yahoo, seems to  have ceased offering the free API to their data, this is suprising and now I am looking to find another API to use.
+     API Key Polygon: HMKHCCgqWLvu_C9a8aiprQNGVLIgZxvn
+        - limited to 5 calls per minute, for the project purpose this may be reasonable?

+        I found a free open source API though so going to go this method it is unlimited use: pip install yfinance (appears to be a python api, this may be more valuable for the next iteration.)